 Beyond choosing what business to go into, you also have to

 decide on the best form for your business: a sole proprietorship, a

 subchapter S corporation, a C-corp or a limited-liability company

 (LLC).
 Your choice will have a major impact on your taxes.

-Think green.
-A separate tax credit is available for homeowners
+A tax credit is available for homeowners who install alternative

 Second homes can offer a vacation from taxes.